 Former Conservative leader Erin O'Toole not seeking re-election, leaving this spring

-Former Conservative leader Erin O'Toole says he will not seek re-election and plans to resign his seat this spring.
+Former Conservative leader Erin O'Toole says that after more than a decade in politics, he will not seek re-election and plans to resign his seat this spring.

 The Ontario MP led the Conservatives and served as official Opposition leader from August 2020 until February 2022, when a majority of his caucus voted to remove him from the post.